patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/Maintenance/Maintenance.md

 ```

-### Custom body and footer
+### Custom maintenance

 To override the default bodyText and footer link, specify your own using `bodyText` and `customFooter`.
+You may add a `startTime`, `endTime` and `timeZone` that will be displayed as shown below. `timeZone` will be set to UTC by default.

 ```js file="./MaintenanceCustomExample.tsx"